BCDevOps/jenkins-pipeline-shared-lib/README.md

 ### Jenkins

 You must add the shared library into the configuration for Jenkins.
 This can be found in **Manage Jenkins->Configure System->Global Pipeline Libraries**:

-Fomr there you will want to setup up the library to use git and point it at this repository:
+From there you will want to setup up the library to use git and point it at this repository:

 ![Global Pipeline Setup](./docs/global-pipeline-jenkins-setup.png)